“What if athletes could receive calls, on their personal mobiles, without sharing their number with the caller?"

 Sharing the personal mobile numbers of the athletes meant I was rolling the dice with their privacy.
 With worldwide media disruption and increased attention on player welfare, that didn’t sit well with me.
 But arranging calls without compromising privacy meant all sorts of rigmarole and inefficiencies for everyone involved.

 So I started talking to my industry peers to see how they were solving the problem.
-From professional sport to entertainment to politics – and from Melbourne to London to Los Angles – similar frustrations emerged.
+From professional sport to entertainment to politics – and from Melbourne to London to Los Angeles – similar frustrations emerged.